RakeshGowdaSN/Odyssey-AI/README.md

 1. **User opens UI:** Sees a chat interface and mic button.
 2. **User types or speaks:** Chat or voice input is captured.
 3. **Browser captures audio:** AudioWorklet records raw PCM and streams it to the backend.
-4. **Backend processes input:** Routes the input to the appropriate agent for processing.
+4. **Backend processes input:** Routes the input to the appropriate agent for processing (greeting, booking, itinerary, creative).
 5. **Agent returns response:** Structured JSON and/or synthesized audio is sent back.
 6. **Frontend displays results:** Shows text, plays audio, and handles tool results.
+7. **Visual Features:** For every itinerary suggestion, the backend proactively sends real-world photos or AI-generated images, which are instantly displayed in the UI.
+Users can also request creative visuals or travel postcards and receive custom-generated images.

 ---